EarthBound: English localization

 As was traditional for Nintendo, Mother 2 was developed in Japan and localized in the United States, a process in which the game is translated into English for Western audiences.
 As it was the only game in the Mother series to be released in North America at the time, its title "Mother 2" was changed to "EarthBound" to avoid confusion about what it was a sequel to.

 Nintendo of America's Dan Owsen began the English localization project and converted about ten percent of the script before moving to another project.
 Marcus Lindblom filled Owsen's position around January 1995.
 Lindblom credits Owsen with coining some of the game's "most iconic phrases", such as "say fuzzy pickles".
 Lindblom himself was given liberties to make the script "as weird as [he] wanted", as Nintendo wanted the script to be more American than a direct translation would be.
 He worked alone and with great latitude due to no divisional hierarchies.
 Lindblom was aided by Japanese writer Masayuki Miura, who translated the Japanese script and contextualized its tone, which Lindblom positively described as "a glass half full".

 Lindblom was challenged by the task of culturally translating "an outsider's view of the U.S." for an American audience.
 He also sought to stay true to the original text, though he never met or spoke with Itoi.
 In addition to reworking the original puns and humor, Lindblom added private jokes and American cultural allusions to Bugs Bunny, comedian Benny Hill, and This Is Spinal Tap.
 Apart from the dialogue, he wrote the rest of the game's text, including combat, prompts and item names.
 As one of several Easter eggs, he named a non-player character for his daughter, Nico, who was born during development.
 While Lindblom took the day off for her birth, he proceeded to work 14-hour days without weekends for the next month.

 Under directives from Nintendo, Lindblom worked with the Japanese artists and programmers to remove references to intellectual property, religion, and alcohol from the American release, such as a truck's Coca-Cola logo, the red crosses on hospitals, and crosses on tombstones.
-Alcohol became coffee, Ness was no longer nude in the Magicant area as seen in the image, and the Happy Happyist blue cultists were made to look less like Ku Klux Klansmen.
+Alcohol became coffee or cappuccinos, Ness was no longer nude in the Magicant area as seen in the image, and the Happy Happyist blue cultists were made to look less like Ku Klux Klansmen.
 The team was not concerned with music licensing issues and considered itself somewhat protected under the guise of parody.
 Lindblom recalled that the music did not need many changes.
 The graphical fixes were not finished until March 1995, and the game was not fully playable until May.